 2020 | watercolor and gouache on paper | $3,200.00

 image: 30 x 20 | frame: 35 x 25"

 Nebraska native Dan Bruggeman teaches in the fine art department at Carleton College in Northfield, Minnesota.
 During his 30-year career, he has been awarded numerous grants, including the Minnesota State Arts Board Grant, an Arts Midwest/NEA Visual Art Grant and a McKnight Foundation Grant.

-My images align nature, religion and outdoor recreation.
+Dan’s paintings reveal the sometimes odd intersection between manmade structures and nature.
+Of his newest body of work, Bruggeman has written: “these paintings are narrative images representing landmarks of human invention … they align nature, religion and outdoor recreation.
 For North American artists, these are traditional avenues for seeking the transcendent and the sublime.
-They offer a literal and psychological interpretation of what has always made the landscape compelling to me: the simultaneous sense of vastness, catharsis and fear.
+They offer a literal and psychological interpretation of what has always made the landscape compelling to me: the simultaneous sense of vastness, catharsis and fear.”

 Dan Bruggeman was featured on MN Original in February, 2015: